OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/metadata.rst

 .. _component_metadata:

 ********************************************
-Component metadata (arguments to components)
+Component Metadata (Arguments to Components)
 ********************************************

-The primary job of a component, whether explicit or implicit, is to define inputs and outputs, as well as the mapping that computes the outputs given the inputs.
+The primary job of a component, whether explicit or implicit, is to define inputs and outputs, as well as to do the mapping that computes the outputs given the inputs.
-Often, however, there are incidental parameters that affect the behavior of the component but are not considered input variables in the sense of being computed as an output of another component.
+Often, however, there are incidental parameters that affect the behavior of the component, but which are not considered input variables in the sense of being computed as an output of another component.

 OpenMDAO provides a way of declaring these parameters, which are referred to as *metadata*.
 They are declared in the 'initialize' method of the user's component,